Eco-hotel Tip in Minca

 Panaderia

 The specialty of this little bakery is its chocolate rolls.
-You can take the rolls with you or eat them on the cozy terrace with a coffee or chocolate caliente
+You can order them for take out or eat them on the cozy terrace, accompanied by a coffee or chocolate caliente

 IL GELATO NEVAO